Namaste & Kuzuzangpo

 Community Organisation

 On 5th November 2009, the Bhutanese in South Australia formally established its community organization called the Bhutanese Association in South Australia (BASA), incorporated under the Association Incorporation Act 1985 Section 20(1) of Government of South Australia.
+The first AGM held on 30th July 2011 amended the organization name to Bhutanese Australian Association of South Australia (BAASA).
 The organization is inclusive, non-profit and non-partisan, with the Head office in Adelaide, South Australia.

 It has a Constitution that enjoins all Bhutanese to work collectively, in good faith, for service, security, progress and prosperity of the Bhutanese community in South Australia.
 Its organizational structure consists of Apex Council, Executive Committee, Advisory Board, Ombudspersons and Members’ Assembly.